nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * If no start time (i.e HHMM) is specified, the time will be the CURRENT time.
 > * If no end time (i.e HHMM) is specified, the time will 2359.
 > * Any form of abbreviation can be use for WEEK (e.g Tue, Tues, Tuesday), case insensitve.
-> * No abbreviation can be use for DAY, MONTH and YEAR
+> * No abbreviation can be use for DAY, MONTH and YEAR.
 > * Month (i.e MM) is ignored for every MONTH.
 > * It is suffice to use time (i.e HHMM) for every DAY and every WEEK.
 Date (i.e MM-DD-YYYY) will be ignored.
 > * One must include START_DATETIME and END_DATETIME for every MONTH and every YEAR.